MarcDuquesnoy/Battery_Combining_In_Silico/README.md

 ========================================================

-Battery_Combining_In_Sillico is a repository with all necessary informations and ressources for XXXXXXX under Matlab.
+Battery_Combining_In_Sillico is a repository with all necessary informations and ressources for generating and analysing the electrodes mesostructures through our data-driven stochastic electrode generator algorithm by using Matlab as programming language.

 Please, do not hesitate to discover the team of researchers behind the librairy and also the ARTISTIC project involved : [ARTISTIC](https://www.u-picardie.fr/erc-artistic/?L=0)